 1Our definition of real-time refers to timely recovery of packets on short overlay links.
-Protocols such as RTP and RTCP, that do not recover packets, work independently of our protocols.
+Protocols such as RTP, RTCP, that do not recover packets, work independently of our protocols and benefit of our higher packet delivery ratio.

-The system was implemented as part of an open source overlay network platform, Spines [4].
+open source overlay network platform.
 The behavior of our protocols was evaluated under controlled network conditions on the Emulab [5] testbed and directly in the Internet on the Planetlab [6] network.
 The performance of the proposed routing metric was evaluated through extensive simulations, comparing it to other metrics, on thousands of random topologies with various loss and delay link characteristics.
-We show that by leveraging our overlays for disseminating VoIP streams, the loss rate of the communication can be drastically reduced.
-For example, for a network loss rate of 5%, our system can usually recover within the latency constraints all but 0.5% of the packets.
+We show that by leveraging our overlay for disseminating VoIP streams, the loss rate of the communication can be drastically reduced.
+For example, for a packet loss rate of 5%, our system can usually recover within the latency constraints all but 0.5% of the packets.
 This leads to a commensurate increase in the voice quality of the calls.
 Our results reveal that using a standard voice codec, we could achieve PSTN voice quality despite loss rates of up to 7%.
-Our routing metric achieves good performance, selecting paths that optimize packet delivery ratio.
-It achieves better performance than individual latency, loss or hop-based routing schemes - especially in high latency networks where the voice delay constraint becomes more stringent.
+Our routing metric improves overall performance by selecting paths that optimize packet delivery ratio.
+It achieves outperforms individual latency, loss or hopbased routing schemes - especially in high latency networks where the voice delay constraint becomes more stringent.